Tyler Stephenson Preview, Player Props: Reds vs. Blue Jays

-The Cincinnati Reds and Tyler Stephenson (.242 slugging percentage over his past 10 games, including one homer), take on starter Chris Bassitt and the Toronto Blue Jays at Great American Ball Park, Saturday at 6:40 PM ET.
+Tyler Stephenson, with a slugging percentage of .273 in his past 10 games -- including one home run -- will be in action for the Cincinnati Reds versus the Toronto Blue Jays, with Hyun-Jin Ryu on the hill, August 20 at 1:40 PM ET.

-He had a one-hit performance in his previous game (1-for-2) against the Blue Jays.
+In his last game he had a one-hit showing (1-for-4) against the Blue Jays.

 Tyler Stephenson Game Info & Props vs. the Blue Jays